-- An SQL statement must have successfully executed (generated a positive SQLCODE) for it to be captured in a profiling session.
-In a statement matching session, unmatched dynamic statements will continue to execute as dynamic CLI/ODBC/JDBC calls. - An SQL statement must be identical character-by-character to the one that was captured and bound to be a valid candidate for statement matching.
-Spaces are significant: for example, "COL = 1" is considered different than "COL=1".
+- An SQL statement must have successfully run (generated a positive SQLCODE value) for it to be captured in a profiling session.
+In a statement-matching session, unmatched dynamic statements continue to execute as dynamic CLI/ODBC calls. - An SQL statement must be identical, character-by-character, to the one that was captured and bound to be a valid candidate for statement matching.
+Spaces are significant, for example, COL = 1 is considered to be different from COL=1.
 Use parameter markers in place of literals to improve match hits.

-Be aware that there are times when not all dynamic CLI/ODBC calls can be captured and grouped into a static package.
-Possible reasons are:
+Not all dynamic CLI/ODBC calls can be captured and grouped into a static package.
+Possible reasons why calls are not captured and grouped are as follows:

 - The application does not regularly free environment handles.
-During a capture session, statements captured under a particular environment handle are only written to the capture file or files when that environment handle is freed. - The application has complex control flows that make it difficult to cover all runtime conditions in a single application run. - The application executes SET statements to change register variables.
+During a capture session, statements that are captured under a particular environment handle are written to the capture file or files only when that environment handle is freed. - The application has complex control flows that make it difficult to cover all runtime conditions in a single application run. - The application executes SET statements to change registry variable values.
 These statements are not recorded.
-Note that there is a limited capability in match mode to detect dynamic SET SQLID and SET SCHEMA statements, and suspend executing static statements accordingly.
-However, for other SET statements, subsequent SQL statements which depend on the register variables being set may not behave properly. - The application issues DML (Data Manipulation Language) statements.
-Depending on application complexities and the nature of these statements, either: (1) they may not be matched, or (2) they may not execute properly at runtime.
+There is a limited capability in match mode to detect dynamic SET SQLID and SET SCHEMA statements and suspend running static statements accordingly.
+However, other SET statements and subsequent SQL statements that depend on the registry variables being set might not behave correctly. - The application issues DML statements.
+Depending on application complexities and the nature of these statements, they might not be matched, or they might not execute correctly at run time.

-Since dynamic and static SQL are quite different, the DBA should always verify the behaviour of the application in static match mode before making it available to end users.
-Furthermore, while static SQL may offer improved runtime performance over dynamic SQL, this is not necessarily true for all statements.
-If testing shows that static execution decreases performance for a particular statement, the DBA can force that statement to be dynamically executed by removing the statement from the capture file.
-In addition, static SQL, unlike dynamic SQL, may require occasional rebinding of packages to maintain performance, particularly if the database objects referred to in the packages frequently change.
-If CLI/ODBC/JDBC Static Profiling does not fit the type of application you are running, there are other programming methods which allow you to obtain the benefits of static SQL, such as embedded SQL and stored procedures.
+Because dynamic and static SQL are different, always verify the behaviour of the application in static match mode.
+Furthermore, static SQL does not offer improved runtime performance over dynamic SQL for all statements.
+If testing shows that static execution decreases performance for a particular statement, you can force that statement to be dynamically executed by removing the statement from the capture file.
+In addition, static SQL, unlike dynamic SQL, might require occasional rebinding of packages to maintain performance, particularly if the database objects that are referred to in the packages frequently change.
+If CLI/ODBC static profiling does not fit the type of application that you are running, there are other programming methods that you can use to obtain the benefits of static SQL, such as embedded SQL and stored procedures.

-To create static SQL statements from existing dynamic SQL statements, perform the following steps:
+To create static SQL statements from dynamic SQL statements:

-- Profile the application by capturing all the dynamic SQL statements issued by the application.
+- Profile the application by capturing all the dynamic SQL statements that the application issues.
 This process is known as running the application in static capture mode.
-To turn on static capture mode, set the following CLI/ODBC configuration keywords for the CLI/ODBC/JDBC data source in the db2cli.ini configuration file, before running the application:
+To turn on static capture mode, set the following CLI/ODBC configuration keywords for the CLI/ODBC data source in the db2cli.ini configuration file before running the application:

 - StaticMode = CAPTURE

-- StaticPackage = qualified package name
+- StaticPackage = qualified_package_name

-- StaticCapFile = capture file name
+- StaticCapFile = capture_file_name